JacopoPan/a-minimalist-guide/Part2.md

 #!/bin/bash

 #SBATCH --job-name=test_job
-#SBATCH --output=/h/YOURUSERNAME/output-%N-%j.out    # LINE 4 - NOTE: for output and error, use absolute paths that exists already
+#SBATCH --output=/h/YOURUSERNAME/output-%N-%j.out    # LINES 4, 5 - NOTE: for output and error, use absolute paths that exists already
-#SBATCH --error=/h/YOURUSERNAME/error-%N-%j.err      # LINE 5 - NOTE: %N and %j will be replaced by the host name and job id, respectively
+#SBATCH --error=/h/YOURUSERNAME/error-%N-%j.err      # LINES 4, 5 - NOTE: %N and %j will be replaced by the host name and job id, respectively
 #SBATCH --open-mode=append
 #SBATCH --partition=gpu                              # self-explanatory, set to your preference (e.g. gpu or cpu on MaRS, p100, t4, or cpu on Vaughan)
 #SBATCH --cpus-per-task=1                            # self-explanatory, set to your preference